oasis-tcs/openc2-jadn/jadn-v1.1.md

 * JADN schema for JADN documents: https://docs.oasis-open.org/openc2/jadn/v1.0/cs01/schemas/jadn-v1.1.jadn

 #### Abstract:
-An Information Model (IM) defines the essential content of data used in computing independently of how it is represented for processing, communication or storage.
+An Information Model (IM) defines the meaning and essential content of data used in computing independently of how it is represented for processing, communication or storage.
 JSON Abstract Data Notation (JADN) is an information modeling language based on Unified Modeling Language (UML) logical DataTypes, used to both express the meaning of data items at a conceptual level and formally define and validate instances of those types.